nedrysoft/dmgee/contributing.md

 ## Namespaces

-All code must exist in an appropriate namespace to prevent clashes with third pary code, when using an item from a namespace then the fully qualified name should be used and "using <namespace>" should not be used, by including the full namespace it makes it much easier to locate where a function can be found.
+All code must exist in an appropriate namespace to prevent clashes with third party code, when using an item from a namespace then the fully qualified name should be used, and "using <namespace>" should not be used, by including the full namespace it makes it much easier to locate where a function can be found.

 * C++17 nested namespaces should always be used.
 * Braces should be on the same line as the namespace definition.